DoTheEvo/selfhosted-apps-docker/unifi/readme.md

 Big help to get this going cleanly was [this repo](https://github.com/GiuseppeGalilei/Ubiquiti-Tips-and-Tricks), from [this](https://www.reddit.com/r/Ubiquiti/comments/18stenb/unifi_network_application_easy_docker_deployment/) reddit post.<br>
-First time Ive seen configs used in compose this way, saved bother of doing a separate `mongo-init.js` file that for some reason did not work for me.
+First time Ive seen `configs` used in compose this way, saved a bother of doing a separate mounting of `mongo-init.js`, that for some reason did not work for me.
-I improved it a bit by using variables so stuff can be set just in `.env`
+Here it is improved a bit by using variables, so stuff can be set just in `.env`

 </details>